 Marriott Bonvoy

-Marriott Bonvoy members can transfer up to 100,000 Marriott Rewards points per year, in increments of 1,000 points.
-Members can receive up to 500,000 points per year, as long as the account has been open for 30 days with “qualifying activity” or 90 days without “qualifying activity” (quality activities typically includes purchases on Marriott cards and Marriott property stays)
+Marriott Bonvoy members can transfer up to 100,000 Marriott Bonvoy points® per year, in increments of 1,000 points.
+Members can receive up to 500,000 points per year, as long as the account has been open for 30 days with “qualifying activity” or 90 days without “qualifying activity” (Qualifying activities typically include purchases on Marriott cards or stays at Marriott properties.)

 “2.8.a.
 In accordance with the conditions for transferring Points as described in Section 1.6.c., a Member can transfer up to a maximum of 100,000 Points per calendar year to another Membership Account as long as both Accounts are in good standing and have each been open for at least thirty (30) days with qualifying activity, ninety (90) days without qualifying activity (see 2.8.b).
 A Member can receive up to a maximum of 500,000 Points per calendar year from other Membership Accounts as long as the Accounts are in good standing and have each been open for at least thirty (30) days with qualifying activity, ninety (90) days without qualifying activity.”

-It used to be that you had to call Marriott customer service on the phone to transfer Marriott points to another member account, but now you can transfer Marriott points online.
+Previously, you had to call Marriott customer service on the phone to transfer Marriott points to another member's account, but now you can do so online.

 Radisson Rewards